UW Zoom Cloud Recording Storage

 By Saturday, November 5, 2022, you must have Zoom software version 5.8.6 or higher in order to join or host UW Zoom meetings.
-Visit the Zoom Download Center to download Zoom for your device or see Zoom’s instructions for updating on desktop and mobile devices.
-After signing in to Zoom software, you will be prompted to update.
+After signing in to Zoom software, you will be prompted to update if your version is out of date.
+You may also visit the Zoom Download Center to download Zoom for your device or see Zoom’s instructions for updating on desktop and mobile devices.

 Zoom will now require quarterly updates to the Zoom software.
 For more details about the quarterly update schedule, see Zoom’s quarterly updates required support page.

 |Zoom client(Windows, macOS, Linux, iOS, Android, Intune and Blackberry)||5.8.6|

 (includes Zoom Room Controllers and Zoom Room Whiteboards)

 December 1, 2021 — New features available in UW Zoom

 Because the presenter isn’t always the one controlling a slide show, you can now select multiple people to control the movement of slides in a presentation (Zoom version 5.8.0 or higher).
 With enhanced slide control, presenters no longer have to ask another attendee to move the presentation forward, streamlining the presentation experience.

 Meeting and webinar hosts now have more options for creating polls, including ranked responses, matching, short and long answers, and fill in the blank (Zoom version 5.8.3 or higher).
 This same functionality can be used for quizzes, creating more effective experiences for students, onboarding sessions, or lunch-and-learn events.